-Ever wanted to learn how to create unique bookends for your reading stash, that look so much better than those boring (and ugly, from my perspective) old metal ones you see everywhere?
+Learn how to make your own bookends for your reading stash, that will look SO much better than those boring (from my perspective) old metal ones you see everywhere!

 - Things like wooden figurines or wooden animal decoys

 - Porcelain teacups

 You could do likewise make figurines like these representing your own ideas.
 They don’t even have to be people, things like ducks, cats, dogs, mermaids, etc., would look great!

 Need a little inspiration?
 Check out what this gal did…A dinosaur toy cut in half so that each half would be on one side, on each wood base, and then later painted a nice color.
 I love it – you could probably come up with something similar.